Helpline 1800 18 7263

 An ‘advance directive’ is an agreement where the person with the mental illness requests someone else to make decisions about treatment when they are unwell and can’t make reasoned decisions themselves.
 If you think this would help, discuss it with the person and their doctor or case manager.

 While an ‘advance directive’ can be made a legal document (as a medical power of attorney), its main advantages are to formalise trust between the person requested to make decisions and the person with the illness, and to act as a reminder if that person becomes unwell.

-This is especially useful for women of child-bearing age, as pregnancy can trigger relapses in many mental illnesses.
 ‘Extras’ cover can also be used to help cover the cost of seeing a psychologist.
 These benefits may make the cost worthwhile for those who are able to afford the premiums, although having a pre-existing condition will affect the cost.

 Medication can be one of the best ways to treat some mental illnesses, yet some people don’t take it as prescribed for a variety of reasons.

 Sometimes people are concerned about side-effects or have experienced negative side-effects from medication in the past.
 It may be that they were not involved in conversations about medication to fully and properly consent to their prescription.
 Or, they may not recognise that they are ill or feel that medication is the best treatment for them.

 When planning for the future, it’s important to understand these reasons and to discuss with the person and treating health professional what the best options are to ensure their ongoing mental health care – for example, regular appointments for monitoring of symptoms, taking medication monthly by injection, or reducing or ceasing medication if this is in the person's best interest.

 For further information, see ‘Medication and other Treatments’.